 It can be accomplished by modifying the link capacities (expanding certain ones and, if applicable, reducing or selling off others).

-It can also be accomplished through the integration of networks as in mergers and acquisitions and, as we will show later, through the design of the network from scratch.
+It can also be accomplished through the integration of networks as in mergers and acquisitions.

+It can be accomplished through the design of the network from scratch as we shall demonstrate.